google/koladata/docs/cheatsheet.md

 ## DataSlice Operators

 Koda provides a comprehensive list of operators under `kd` module.
-Most pointwise operators automatically broadcast all input DataSlices to the same shape.
+Most pointwise operatorƒ automatically broadcast all input DataSlices to the same shape.

 <section>